aws-samples/busy-engineers-document-bucket/instructions/docs/adding-the-encryption-sdk.md

 1. Requesting a new data key using your Keyring or Master Key Provider
 1. Encrypting your data with the returned data key
-1. Returning your encrypted data in the AWS Encryption SDK message format
+1. Returning the AWS Encryption SDK formatted encrypted message.
-1. Extracting the ciphertext from the AWS Encryption SDK message
-1. Passing the ciphertext to the AWS S3 SDK for storage in S3
+1. Passing the encrypted message to the AWS S3 SDK for storage in S3

 ### Step 3: Add Decryption to `retrieve`